Moonshine.jl: a Julia package for genome-scale model-based ancestral recombination graph inference: Appendix

 In general, the correct mask can be computed by intersecting the rightmost interval (with respect to the right endpoint) with $[0, b')$ and taking the union with the other interval and $[b', \infty)$.
 Although explicit storage is not necessary, coalescence vertices can be thought of as being associated with the mask $[0, \infty)$.
 Recombination masks are used to compute the ancestral intervals of parental edges in the following way: an edge's ancestral interval is equal to the intersection of its recombination mask with the union of its children's intervals.

 Conditions under which a MCO event can occur are very restrictive.
 Consequently, we expect detection to be underpowered.
-This might be improved in the future, for example, by allowing the user to bias the sampler towards these events.
-A MCO is illustrated in \cref{fig:mco}.
+This might be improved in the future, for example, by allowing the user to bias the procedure in favour of these events.